dNationCloud/kubernetes-monitoring/CONTRIBUTING.md

 - Include a [License](CONTRIBUTING.md#license-on-the-top-of-file) at the top of new files
 - Update the [Readme](README.md) with details of changes to the interface
 - In case the pull request would update the version number, please edit the version number in all appropriate files e.g. [Chart.yaml](chart/Chart.yaml).
-The versioning scheme we use is [SemVer](http://semver.org/)
+Read more about our [chart versioning policy](#chart-versioning-policy).
+- Choose appropriate base branch for pull request.
+Read more about our [release policy](#release-policy).
-- You may merge the Pull Request once you have the sign-off of two other developers, or if you don't have the permission to do that, you may request the second reviewer to merge it for you
+- You may merge the Pull Request once you have the sign-off of other developer, or if you don't have the permission to do that, you may request the reviewer to merge it for you

 ## Developer Certificate of Origin (DCO)